SuryatejaDuvvuri/CS180-Project/README.md

 #### Languages/Tools/Technologies used:

 Frontend: React.js
-Backend: Python(Django web framework), Rest API, Firebase Firestore, Authentication Login, Hosting and OpenAI API
+Backend: Python(Django web framework), Rest API, Firebase Firestore, Authentication Login, Hosting and Deepseek R1

 #### The features in this project would be: